timm/timm.github.io/msraward17.md

   for many things including all the work with ZENODO (see below).

+And just to be clear, the "PROMISE project" has two parts:

+- a repo;
+- an annual conference called "PROMISE", that is currently co-located with ESEM.

+This award was given to me for my work on the repo.
+As to the conference,
+Initially, that conference was  tightly connected to the repo (to store the data from papers from the conference).
+Since then, the scope of the repo has extended to include data from many sources.

+As to the PROMISE conference, I was its steering committee chair till 2012 when **Stefan Wagner** was kind enough to take on those duties.
+These days, is guided
+by its dedicated and talented steering committee **Leandro Minku**,
+**Andriy Miranskyy**,
+**Massimiliano Di Penta**,
+**Burak Turhan**,
+and **Hongyu Zhang**.

 ## Why PROMISE?

 In this era of Github, GHtorrent, et al. it is hard to recall that only a decade ago, it was